nataliiasolomchak21/moviegeek-booking/README.md

 ![Booking Confirmation page)](documentation/readme_files/booking-confirmation-feature.png)
 </details>

 After the user did their booking, they will be redirected to the "Booking confirmation" page that confirm that their booking was successful.
-They also have an option to either see their newly creayed booking in their Profile page or go back to the Home page.
+They also have an option to either see their newly created booking in their Profile page or go back to the Home page.

 #### Profile page (with bookings) (View booking)
 <details><summary><b>Profile page (with bookings)</b></summary>